School Uniform Policy

 - Black jogging/track suit bottoms during colder weather

-- School jumper to be worn in cold weather
+- School jumper to be worn with PE Kit

 - Red/Black sports socks